Skip to content

 There are immersions, reflection days, retreats and Remar/Game Changers, a Marist youth ministry.

 The ministry facilitates a personal and faith development program from years 9 through 12 focused on leadership and community.
-These programs provide students with opportunities to grow in confidence, responsibility, and service.
+These programs provide catholic school students with opportunities to grow in confidence, responsibility, and service.

 Our youth ministers, who are former students, are closely involved in these activities.
 Their involvement offers relatable role models and strengthens continuity within the Marist community.